steelbrain/package-deps/README.md

     # Note: `linter-ruby` is the name of the current package
     require('atom-package-deps').install('linter-ruby', true)
       .then ->
-        console.log('All deps are installed, it's good to go')
+        console.log("All deps are installed, it's good to go")
 ```

 #### API